AI Merit Badge

 The technology behind deepfakes is worth understanding, because it is one of the clearest examples of a powerful idea in modern AI: two systems training against each other.

 That is the actual mechanism.
-It has a technical name — a Generative Adversarial Network, or GAN — but the word "adversarial" just means the two systems are competing.
+It has a technical name, a Generative Adversarial Network, or GAN, and the word "adversarial" just means the two systems are competing.
 The concept was published in 2014 and changed what AI could create.

 Detection is hard for a specific reason: the system was mathematically optimized to fool detectors.
-It did not stumble into being convincing — that was the training objective.
+It did not stumble into being convincing.
+That was the training objective.
 Researchers who build detectors look for patterns the generator leaves behind: a blink rate that is slightly off, lighting that does not match the edge of a swapped face, color values that are statistically inconsistent at seam lines.
-But when detectors improve, generators adapt.
+When detectors improve, generators adapt.
 Both sides are machine-learning systems improving on each other.

 Requirement 6